Barrister

 •Lawyer/Analyst, Australian Securities and Investments Commission (ASIC) in Financial Services Regulation – Licensing & Business Operations;

-•Case Manager for the Australian Banking Industry Ombudsman Ltd (ABIO), which is now the Australian Financial Complaints Authority (AFCA), which was previously the Financial Ombudsman Service (FOS) investigating complaints between banks and retail customers (individuals and small businesses); and
+•Case Manager for the Australian Banking Industry Ombudsman Ltd (ABIO), which is now the Australian Financial Complaints Authority (AFCA), which was previously the Financial Ombudsman Service (FOS), investigating complaints between banks and retail customers (individuals and small businesses); and

 •Solicitor for the Royal Automobile Club of Victoria (RACV) Ltd: overseeing the election for the Board of Directors and the AGM.